loader image

 When designing this Flow, you can modify it to enable multiple check domain MX records to monitor the domains under your supervision.
 To do so, create a For-each loop comprising the MxToolbox step and the first For-each loop.
 In this new For-each loop’s “Source” field, type the selected domains you want the check domain mx records analysis to be performed.

-Then, in the MxToolbox “argument” field, you will invoke the For-each iteration data.
-Thus, your first For-each loop will iterate on every domain typed and the second For-each loop will analyze IP associated with every domain.
+Then, in the MxToolbox "argument" field, you will invoke the For-each iteration data.
+Thus, your first For-each loop will iterate on every domain typed, and the second For-each loop will analyze the IP associated with every domain.
 You will have to choose how you want to display the results.
 In one big message or separated into different messages.
-For this, either leave the Slack step outside the For-each loops to have as many messages as domains analyzed or put the Slack step outside the two For-each loop and format it accordingly.
+For this, either leave the Slack step outside the For-each loops to have as many messages as domains analyzed or put the Slack step outside the two For-each loops and format it accordingly.

-Having such a Flow running at regular intervals, without the need to trigger it every time, thus ensuring teams to save time every week.
-They will receive their report on Slack or any other communication medium (email, Teams, Jira, Opsgenie, or the like) and see the reputation of every IP associated with the domain.
+Such a Flow running at regular intervals, without the need to trigger it every time, ensures teams save time every week.
+They will receive their report on Slack or any other communication medium (emailTeamsJiraOpsgenie, or the like) and see the reputation of every IP associated with the domain.